LisaAnne/ECCV2016/README.md

 ## Getting Started

 1. Please clone my git repo.
-My code for generating visual explanations is in /examples/ECCV2016.
-You will need to use my version of caffe.
+You will need to use my version of [caffe](https://github.com/LisaAnne/lisa-caffe-public/tree/bilinear), specifically the "bilinear" branch.
 2. Download data using the "download_data.sh" script.
 This will also preprocess the CUB sentences.
 All my ECCV 2016 models will be put in "gve_models"

 ## Building the models